gibsonmurray/kyklos/README.md

 -   `callback`: A function to be executed before the component unmounts.

+### `$(callback: () => void, deps?: DependencyList)`

+A wrapper around `useEffect` that allows you to use jQuery-like syntax.

+-   `callback`: A function to be executed on component mount.
+-   `deps`: (optional) Stateful dependencies that trigger the callback when they change.
+If they are present, the callback will only be executed if the dependencies have changed.
+Otherwise, it will be executed on every re-render.

 ## TypeScript Support

 Kyklos is written in TypeScript and provides type definitions out of the box.
 No additional setup is required to use it in a TypeScript project.